riabuz/gcp-env-terraform/README.md

 # gcp-env-terraform
-Terraform code to provision a development environment in the Google Cloud Platform
+Basic Terraform configuration for infrastructure deployed on the Google Cloud Platform.